 Whiskey was served by the drink, and bottle sales were not allowed, as these were the preserve of the pharmacy.
 But Leonard implies that his father sometimes sold bottles to customers, perhaps because the village was so small.
 The nearest town of any size, Canton, was some miles away.
 Morley, today almost disappeared, was a hamlet on a small river in St. Lawrence County, New York, just the other side of Canada – which never figures in his account.

 A nugget shows the genesis of Leonard’s long career in show business.
 After some training, he went on the road, still in his teens, as an actor and musician.
 He “trouped”, appearing in vaudeville and circus shows.
-Leonard later was an acknowledged authority on minstrelsy.
-He also wrote and produced stage shows and contributed to Billboard magazine and the North Country press.
+He also wrote and produced stage shows and contributed to Billboard magazine and the upstate New York press.

-One account of his career states that his work brought him everywhere in the United States and British Columbia.
-Having grown up more or less a stone’s throw from Canada, he seems to have never been to Ontario or Quebec.
-In those days, the two countries were rather hermetic, which is odd since a good part of Ontario was founded by American Loyalists, but that’s another story.
+An account of his career states his work brought him everywhere in the United States, and British Columbia.
+Yet, while growing up more or less a stone’s throw from Canada, he seems never to have visited Ontario or Quebec.
+In those days the U.S. and Canada were rather hermetic, which is odd since a good part of Ontario was founded by American Loyalists.*